jhancock532/Three-JS-Music-Visualiser/README.md

 # Three JS Music Visualiser

 The code can be seen live on CodePen [here](https://codepen.io/jhancock532/full/zaxjzd/).

-Creating a visualiser like this is super easy and fun when you have the framework, so here is a tutorial.
+Creating a visualiser like this is super easy and fun when you have the framework, so here is a tutorial for the basics.
-It's made of three parts.
-WebAudioAPI, dat.GUI and ThreeJS.
+It's made of three parts, WebAudioAPI, ThreeJS and dat.GUI.

+## Getting Started

 Some javascript libaries that you will need for this project are
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/three.js/89/three.min.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/dat-gui/0.7.2/dat.gui.min.js"></script>